NREL/psychrometricsExt/README.md

 ------------

 If you built from source, all that is needed to install the extension is to start (or restart) SkySpark.
-If you downloaded a release, follow these instructions to install:
+If you downloaded a release from Github, follow these instructions to install:

 1. Copy `psychrometricsExt.pod` into the `lib/fan/` directory of your SkySpark installation.
 2. Set permissions correctly on the pod (Linux/Mac).